 Children often have difficulty sketching out the puppets in a large enough format with appropriately sized limbs that have enough space around the pivoting points.
 It helps to let them use examples or mannequins, which some children may like to trace and adapt.

 It is easy to go wild about all the possible body parts that can be made to move.
 Children should realize, however, that they can only move one part at the time (unless there are two puppeteers holding one puppet).
 Which part of the body should be moveable depends on the role of the puppet.
 Perseus, for instance, has to use his arm to slay Medusa (his head must turn around too to avoid petrification) while Pandora has to bend over to open the box.

-You are welcome to download the above image of a Greek man and woman and print it out to serve as a model.
+You are welcome to use the template of a Greek man and woman with overlapping body parts (right) to serve as a model.
 Enlarged to 150% on 14″x11″ (A3) size paper, puppets this size are big enough to be seen by a larger audience.
 Make sure the children understand that the body parts on the example are overlapping and should not be cut off.
 It will cripple their puppet!

 Going bigger: direct projection and masks

 If you want to have some variety in size (to have the effect of “zooming in” or to emphasize the difference between gods and mortals) there are two ways of doing so.
 One way is by using masks, as is done in both of the video examples above.
 The masks should be big enough to prevent the child’s head blocking the eye hole.
 A moving jaw can let the puppets talk.